 Use Natural Ingredients

 Add a bit of salt.
 Salt can be used in multiple ways when it comes to stains and laundry!
-But in our case, stop the colour from fading from your dark clothing using regular salt.
-The chloride found in salt will help preserve the colour.
+But in our case, stop the color from fading from your dark clothing using regular salt.
+The chloride found in salt will be helpful in preserving the color.
 Simply add 2 tablespoons in the wash.

 Vinegar helps preserve the colour of your garments.
 When purchasing a new item think about soaking it in vinegar before putting it to wash.
 For dark clothing, add ½ cup of white vinegar into the rinse cycle.
 Don’t worry, your clothing won’t come out smelling like vinegar, it’ll be washed out from the cycle.
 It does the quite opposite, as there are many benefits using this natural ingredient such as taking out the odor out of clothing.